 Our children were 4 and and 1 when their dad and I got divorced.
-Though we have been divorced for over 13 years now, people have confided to me over the years that they were shocked to find that my ex and I were “exes” because there were no obvious signs that we were no longer married.
+Though we have been divorced for over 16 years now, people have confided to me over the years that they were shocked to find that my ex and I were “exes” because there were no obvious signs that we were no longer married.

-We established a typical shared parenting agreement that stipulates various things about schedules and holidays, but we try our best to make schedules work to suit everyone.
+We established a typical shared parenting agreement that stipulates various things about schedules and holidays.
+But we try our best to make schedules work to suit everyone.
 With family both in and out of town and two sets of step-families to include, it is imperative that we work together to coordinate time with all of those people.
 Despite our best efforts, extended family can often feel shortchanged, and the kids can feel overscheduled.

 When the kids were younger, we managed things for them and this worked pretty seamlessly.
 As they grew up, it became more challenging as the management shifted from us to them.
 Keeping track of clothes and homework and electronics and all of the other necessities of teenage life became significantly more difficult when it was the teenagers who were in charge.

-I feel like their dad and I parent our children separately much in the same way we would have parented them together, but doing that in two different locations makes it feel rather lopsided at times.
+I feel like their dad and I parent our children separately much in the same way we would have parented them together.
+But doing that in two different locations makes it feel rather lopsided at times.
 It’s a division of labor of sorts, but the result is often unintentionally different parenting in different places.
-Although that can be frustrating at times as the parent and confusing at times for the children, we are usually able to come together for the big stuff.
-The bottom line is that our kids feel the love from us both, which I know is the most important part.
+Although that can be frustrating at times for the parent and confusing at times for the children, we are usually able to come together for the big stuff.
+The bottom line is that our kids feel the love from us both.
+And I know that’s the most important part.